vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 - handles [modifying total price](./payment.html#second-tab-total-price-modification) in the second tab/during payment,
 - shares endpoint for PSP's webhook and updates payment inside,
 - webhook validates request signature if available,
-- PSP could queue failed requests from webhook - handle it to prevent duplicates
+- PSP could queue failed requests from webhook - handle it to prevent duplicates,
-- supports 3DS1 and 3DS2 if it contains Credit Cards because it's required in EEA
+- supports 3DS1 and 3DS2 if it contains Credit Cards because it's required in EEA,
-- [ ] write a list of manual tests to make before each release and use it
+- write a list of manual tests to make before each release and use it,
 - do not assume that currency has 2 decimals.
-Respect other values, too: https://docs.adyen.com/development-resources/currency-codes
+Respect other values, too.
+[Read more](https://docs.adyen.com/development-resources/currency-codes),
 - delay authorization of payment as far as possible.
-Probably you should make it together with placing an order https://github.com/commercetools/commercetools-adyen-integration/blob/master/docs/FAQ.md#when-i-should-create-commercetools-order-
+Probably you should make it together with placing an order.
+[Read more](https://github.com/commercetools/commercetools-adyen-integration/blob/master/docs/FAQ.md#when-i-should-create-commercetools-order-),
-- describe how to capture and refund in the documentation
+- describe how to capture and refund in the documentation.

 Additional for Express Flow:

 - if shipping & billing information is being brought from PSP, you have to put them in your eCommerce and fetch available shipping methods based on that.
 Then force the user to pick one and update the total price.
-What's more, there is a possibility that the merchant doesn't ship to provided shipping address - handle it.
+What's more, there is a possibility that the merchant doesn't ship to provided shipping address - handle it,
-- during the shipping methods check, you could also check for price modification (from the second tab) and update it to improve UX
+- during the shipping methods check, you could also check for price modification (from the second tab) and update it to improve UX,
-- keep in mind that after Express checkout but before clicking on "CONFIRM AND PLACE AN ORDER" (if shop uses the confirmation-before-order page) user could modify the shipping/billing address, and then you have to either update everything in PSP or switch him to standard flow and forced to recreate a payment
+- keep in mind that after Express checkout but before clicking on "CONFIRM AND PLACE AN ORDER" (if shop uses the confirmation-before-order page) user could modify the shipping/billing address, and then you have to either update everything in PSP or switch him to standard flow and force to recreate a payment.